sonic-net/SONiC/doc/LoM/LocalMitigation.md

 Results of all actions are published w/o any constraints to Events Hub via SONiC gNMI.
 Even a stale response (_one that arrives after timeout_) is also published.
 The publish use SONic Events channel.
 As per Event's channel usage agreement, all publish o/p are per defined schema with backward compatibility.

 ### State-DB
-#### Actions:
-Results of last N actions are cached.
-This helps when events are missed or brief past history is needed.

-#### Counters
-Stats are maintained as below to cover all actions
-- Count of active actions
-- Count of active detection actions
-- Count of failed actions (enabled but failed to activate)
-- Count of disabled actions
-- count of mimiced actions
-- Total count of anomaly detections made
-- Total count of successful action runs
-- Total count failed action runs ( Has non-zero result code )
-- Total count of successful sequences
-- Total count of failed sequences
+Reports current running config of LoM, LoM maintained counters and last set of N actions published and M heartbeats published.

 #### syslog
-All published events are also logged by default by SONiC event module
+All published events are also logged by default by SONiC event module.
+LoM reports all events via syslog.

 # Actions Update:
 One of the core values of LoM is its flexibility and adaptability to take updates at run time w/o impacting control or data plane.
 LoM is not built as one monolithic piece but as a collaborative union of plugins bind by config.
 Each plugin is an **independent** worker item for one specific purpose and this enables an update of a Plugin transparent to rest of the system.
 The plugins are versioned and use config to update to new version or easy rollback to previous.